kkellybonilla/Flixster/README.md

 ## Notes

-Once again, I encountered challenges with Autolayout constraints.
+While building Flixster, I encountered challenges with Autolayout constraints.
+Specifically, I struggled to display the content of my DetailViewController in different device sizes and orientations.
+Resultantly, I changed my approach and implemented a scroll view in my DetailViewController with a different set of Autolayout constraints.
+This resolved my challenge, which allowed me to achieve full functionality!

 ## License